SimonKefas/multistep-form/README.md

 # **Multistep Form with Conditional Logic, Validation, and Custom Keyboard Navigation**

-This guide provides straightforward instructions to implement a multistep form with conditional steps, validation, custom keyboard navigation, and progress indicators.
+This guide provides comprehensive instructions to implement a multistep form with conditional steps, validation, custom keyboard navigation, and progress indicators.
 The script enhances user experience by guiding them through the form step-by-step, ensuring data integrity, and providing visual progress feedback.

 ---

 ## **Features**

 - **Multistep Navigation**: Break down long forms into manageable steps.
+- **Custom Step Definition**: Only elements with `ms-step` are treated as steps, giving you full control.
 - **Conditional Logic**: Show or hide steps based on user input.
 - **Form Validation**: Validate inputs at each step before proceeding.
 - **Custom Keyboard Navigation**: Navigate using customizable key combinations.